xavyalejodp/coding_tournament/README.md

     - Full Name and ID
     - Features included in the Code
     - Incomplete or buggy features
+    - How to install and run the Frontend and Backend
     - Any final comments about the Challenge

 *Note: We will only accept commits before the challenge time ending.
 Any attempt to manipulate or